jonhiggs/ml62/README.md

 as much as it would allow.
 However there were some things that I thought could be improved so I decided to hack.

 I wanted to fix the function layer.
-Filco, who it seems has copied the Happy Hacker, have completely disregarded the old Unix shortcuts when they positioned the keys on the Fn layer.
+Both Filco and Happy Hacker have completely disregarded the old Unix shortcuts when they positioned the keys on the Fn layer.
 There is a long tradition of Ctrl-A being Home and Ctrl-E being End.
 Also Ctrl-D for PgDn and Ctrl-U for PgUp.
 To me, it seams so obvious and ridiculous to make up entirely new combinations.
 I wanted to fix all the quirks and make a real, proper hacker keyboard for Unix-like systems.

 ### 0.1 What Have I Built?